PROGRAMS | TEEN PROGRAMS

 Hidden Valley Adventures

+Wilderness adventures in Maine.
 Participants challenge their physical abilities in a well-supervised, upbeat atmosphere and develop friendships, self-confidence and leadership skills in the process.
+Each year the itineraries and trips are different and focus on building skills, independence and collaboration throughout Maine.

 For Ages 14-16